 Code Generation, Interprocedural Optimization, and Floating-Point Precision

-The compiler reports generated by the Intel® C, C++, and Fortran Compilers provide useful information for optimizing code.
+The compiler reports generated by the Intel® C, Intel® C++, and Intel® Fortran Compilers provide useful information for optimizing code.
 Previous articles in The Parallel Universe (see issues 41 and 42) discuss compiler reports for loop transformations and vectorization.
-In this article, we cover code generation optimizations, interprocedural optimization (IPO), inlining, data alignment, OpenMP* and auto-parallelization, and floating-point precision reports.
+This article covers code generation optimizations, interprocedural optimization (IPO), inlining, data alignment, OpenMP* and auto-parallelization, and floating-point precision reports.
 These reports highlight the code generation performed by the compiler and help to get better performance by making “last mile” code changes and optimizations.

 Generate Optimization Reports

-For the Intel C and C++ compiler on Linux* and macOS*, the -qopt-report[=n] option requests an optimization report.
-Use the /Qopt-report[:n] option on Windows.)
-The ‘n’ is optional and indicates the level of detail in the report: 0 (no report) through 5 (detailed report).
-In this article, we discuss reports generated using -qopt-report=5 (detailed report).
+For the Intel C and Intel C++ Compiler on Linux* and macOS*, the -qopt-report[=n] option requests an optimization report.
+Use the /Qopt-report[:n] option on Windows*.)
+The n is optional and indicates the level of detail in the report: 0 (no report) through 5 (detailed report).
+This article discusses reports generated using -qopt-report=5 (detailed report).